 Urban Studies Research: Urban Studies Research is a peer-reviewed, open access journal that publishes original research articles as well as review articles in all areas of urban studies.

-Waste Management Research: Publishes articles relating to both the theory and practice of waste management and research.
+Waste Management Research: articles relating to both the theory and practice of waste management and research.
 Topics include: wastes (focus on solids), processes and technologies, management systems and tools, and policy and regulatory frameworks, sustainable waste management designs, operations, policies or practices.

 International Journal of Water Resources Development: Covers all aspects of water development and management in both industrialized and Third World countries.
 Contents focus on the practical implementation of policies for water resources development, monitoring and evaluation of technical projects, and, to a lesser extent, water resources research.